David Robertson (conductor): Other conducting work

 In February 2005, Robertson was named the principal guest conductor of the BBC Symphony Orchestra (BBC SO) and he assumed that post later in the year, in parallel with the beginning of his St. Louis tenure.
 On September 12, 2009, Robertson became the second American conductor and the first standing BBC SO principal guest conductor to conduct the Last Night of the Proms.
 He concluded his tenure as the BBC SO's principal guest conductor in August 2012.

 Robertson first guest-conducted the Sydney Symphony Orchestra in 2003.
 In 2014, he became the Sydney Symphony Orchestra's chief conductor and artistic adviser.
 He concluded his tenure in Sydney in December 2019, following a one-year extension of his contract announced in July 2017.

 Robertson's other work in contemporary music has included serving as Festival Director for the Los Angeles Philharmonic's January 2008 Concrete Frequency Festival, as well as Music Director of the 2008 Ojai Music Festival in Ojai, California.
 His work in opera has included several appearances at the Metropolitan Opera, including Janáček's The Makropulos Affair (1996), Mozart's Die Entführung aus dem Serail (2008), Britten's Billy Budd (2012). and Mozart's The Marriage of Figaro in 2012.
 Robertson also conducted the first production of The Death of Klinghoffer at the Metropolitan Opera in October 2014.
 In February 2018, the Juilliard School announced the appointment of Robertson as its next director of conducting studies, effective with the 2018-2019 academic year.

 Robertson first guest-conducted the Utah Symphony in October 2020.
 He returned for an additional guest-conducting engagement with the Utah Symphony in December 2021.
 In December 2022, the Utah Symphony announced the appointment of Robertson as its first-ever creative partner, effective with the 2023-2024 season, with a contract of 3 years.

 Robertson has recorded for the Sony Classical, Harmonia Mundi, Naive, EMI/Virgin Classics, Atlantic/Erato, Nuema, Ades Valois, Naxos and Nonesuch labels, featuring the music of such composers as Adams, Bartók, Boulez, Carter, Dusapin, Dvorák, Ginastera, Lalo, Manoury, Milhaud, Reich, Saint-Saëns, and Silvestrov.

 Personal life

-Robertson has been married three times.
+Robertson has been married three times, and divorced just once.
 His third wife is pianist Orli Shaham, the sister of violinist Gil Shaham.
 Robertson and Shaham first met at a January 1999 SLSO concert, which was the SLSO debut for both of them.
 They married on January 3, 2003.
 She is mother to their twin boys, Nathan Glenn, and Alex Jacob, born September 15, 2007.
 The family makes its home in New York City.
 Robertson has two grown sons, Peter and Jonathan, from his second marriage to the German writer Ane Dahm.